getify/foi-lang/README.md

 // < first: "Kyle", nickname: "getify" >
 ```

-Another approach is to select a ranged Tuple subset, with the `.[  ..  ]` syntax:
+You can also select a ranged Tuple subset, with the `.[  ..  ]` syntax:

 ```java
 def numbers: < 3, 4, 5, 6, 7 >;